Faberware FMO07ABTBKA 0.7 Cu. Ft. Compact Countertop Microwave review

 We would've liked a longer warranty where possible.
 (Image credit: Future)

-This microwave is lackluster in terms of its warranty.
-There is just one year of coverage on all parts.
-That is not as impressive as the ones that guarantee at least their magnetrons for more time.
-Since this one represents less of an investment overall that is a little less troubling.
+This microwave's warranty is lackluster.
+It covers all parts for just one year, which is not as impressive as the ones that guarantee their magnetrons for more time.
+Since this one represents less of an overall investment, that is a little less troubling.

 The Faberware FMO07ABTBKA ties for the smallest size and lowest wattage of all the microwaves we compared.
 It has a very small price tag to match, and we found it to be solid, if not perfect, during our testing.
 If you planned to use your microwave for preparing large quantities of food, this is not the best option, but it's still a decent machine.